ADMINISTRATIVE CODE

 B) attainment of a score established for part-time placement in a transitional bilingual education program (23 Ill.
 Adm.
 Code 228.30(c)) on the English language proficiency assessment, as defined under 23 Ill.
 Adm.
 Code 228.10, that is administered at the secondary level;

-C) attainment of an "intermediate low" composite score on an assessment in English identified under subsection (b);
+C) attainment of an "intermediate low" on an assessment in English identified under subsection (b);

 D) attainment of a "qualifying" score on an Advanced Placement English Language and Composition Exam; or

-E) transitional or dual credit coursework in English language arts, completed with a minimum of a 3.0 cumulative grade point average on a 4.0 scale or its equivalent, articulated in partnership with a public community college as an Every Student Succeeds Act College and Career Readiness Indicator.
+E) transitional or dual credit coursework in English language arts, completed with a "qualifying" grade point average, articulated in partnership with a public community college as an Every Student Succeeds Act College and Career Readiness Indicator.
 (See Section 2-3.159(e-5) of the Code.)

 e) A school district or nonpublic school that chooses to participate in the Program shall meet the requirements of this subsection (e).